Varunraj3010/SKILLLAB_PROR-2026-Sentinels/README.md

 What is the smallest version of this project that still delivers the core experience?

 **Response:**
-`A working system where a single logic gate (e.g., AND gate) is synthesized on the FPGA, its inputs and outputs are sampled, transmitted via UART to the laptop, and displayed as a live waveform plot using Python and matplotlib.
-This MVP validates the full signal chain from FPGA → UART → Python → plot.`
+`A working system where a single logic gate (e.g., NAND gate) is synthesized on the FPGA, its inputs and outputs are sampled, transmitted via UART to the laptop, and displayed as a live waveform plot using Python and matplotlib.
+This validates the full signal chain from FPGA → UART → Python → plot.`

 ## 4.3 Stretch Features